Electrogravitational

 models of vacuum

-In physics, there are numerous
+In physics, there are numerous models

-satisfy the following conditions:
+following conditions:

-The above characteristics of the
+The above characteristics of classical

-empty space there still can be curvature of spacetime, which, through the
+still can be curvature of spacetime, which, through the metric tensor and its

-metric tensor and its derivatives, defines the effect of gravitation from some
+derivatives, defines the effect of gravitation from some local or global

-depend on taking into account the cosmological constant and the choice of its
+into account the cosmological constant and the choice of its sign.
+Due to the

-sign.
-Due to the connection with the metric tensor, the gravitational field in
+connection with the metric tensor, the gravitational field in this theory is a

-this theory is a tensor field.
+tensor field.

 Its own vacuum is also assumed

-gravitational field and the metric tensor, which is characteristic of the
+and metric tensor, which is characteristic of general theory of relativity, is

-general theory of relativity, is broken.
-The gravitational field is assumed to
+broken.
+The gravitational field is assumed to be physical interaction, which,

-be physical interaction, which, just as electromagnetic interaction, becomes
+just as electromagnetic interaction, becomes independent of the metric tensor

-spacetime depending on the parameters of the source of the gravitational field.
+that characterizes the properties of spacetime depending on parameters of source

-physical system of matter and its proper fields, and the vacuum is treated as
+material object or physical system of matter and its proper fields, and the

-the contents of the space outside the system’s matter.
-For infinite space that
+vacuum is treated as a contents of space outside the system’s matter.
+For

-the field equations that the gravitational field
+it follows from the field equations that gravitational field strength and gravitational torsion field

-strength and the gravitational torsion field in the simplest case are constant vectors
+in the simplest case are constant vectors

 four-potential and the gravitational tensor vanish.
 Another peculiarity of this